 The basin isn’t really big and the cliff mostly solid and I started to relax as I walked until I was, again, enjoying myself.
 I ended up stopping every few feet to take a photo of rock formations, the Mill, the stream, the Mill, and all variations of the three.
 The trail followed the spring as it headed to the river, with foot bridges to cross just after the basin and at the end of the park.
 I took the last one and then circled down by the spring, in the space between the bushes and the water.

 I hadn’t heard anyone for a while, so I assumed I had the place to myself.
 Round a corner, though, was an old man sitting in a lawn chair by the river, ice chest by his side, sipping a coke.
 He wasn’t particularly remarkable looking: lined face, gray hair, and wearing a white shirt and jeans.
-I started to walk past, not wanting him to intrude into my privacy, but he called out “Nice day, isn’t it?” as I drew near, raising his can in salute.
+I started to walk past, not wanting to break my need for privacy, but he called out “Nice day, isn’t it?” as I drew near, raising his can in salute.

-I sighed softly to myself, stopped, and agreed that yes, the weather was nice.
+Sighing, I stopped, and agreed that yes, the weather was nice.

 “You know, you look tired and thirsty.
 Why don’t you stop for a moment, and have a cold coke.”

 As he said this, he reached into the ice chest, pulled out a can and held it out to me.
-I was thirsty, having forgotten to bring any water, and the pop did look good.
+I was thirsty, and the pop did look good.
 I also thought it would be rude to just say, “No, thanks” and move along.
 Besides, I’ve found from past experience that people who sit and stare into water are usually people who have something interesting to say.

 As we sipped our drinks, I asked if he was from this area, and he said no, he was born in Oklahoma and moved to Missouri after he served in the war.
 From his age, I thought he probably meant the Korean war, but he could have meant World War II or even Vietnam.
 I didn’t want to pry, though.